-Commercial and industrial uses that are directly related to agriculture, and required in close proximity to farming operations, are permitted within the agriculture designation, subject to approval of a site specific zone change application and the requirements of Site Plan Control under Section 10.5 of this Plan, having regard for the Municipality's Site Plan Manual and Urban Design Guidelines.
-A justification report may also be required by the Municipality at its discretion.
+Proposals for Agriculture-Related Uses within the Agriculture designation shall require a zoning by-law amendment to permit the specific use proposed and to establish development standards appropriate for the proposal.
+Proposals shall be compatible with surrounding agricultural areas and shall be subject to are permitted within the agriculture designation, subject to approval of a site specific zone change application and the requirements of Site Plan Control under Section 10.5 of this Plan, having regard for the Municipality's Site Plan Manual and Urban Design Guidelines.

+A justification report may also be required by the Municipality to demonstrate how the proposal meets the definition of an Agriculture-Related Use and the criteria described below. at its discretion.
 Such uses are nevertheless encouraged to locate within settlement areas except where they are essential to the functioning of agriculture, require a location in close proximity to agriculture, or would cause conflicts in settlement areas.
 Uses that could potentially cause conflicts in settlement areas would include feed mills, livestock assembly yards, and slaughter houses.